MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hll-aggfunction.md

 >- You may use the aggregation function [`hll_merge`](hll-merge-aggfunction.md) to merge more than one `hll` intermediate results (it works on `hll` output only).
 >- You may use the function [`dcount_hll`](dcount-hllfunction.md), which will calculate the `dcount` from `hll` / `hll_merge` aggregation functions.

-## Examples
+## Example

-This example returns the hll results of property damage based on the start time.
+The following example returns the hll results of property damage based on the start time.

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKC7NzU0syqxKVcjIydFwScxNTE8NKMovSC0qqdRUSKpUSMrM0wguSSwqCcnMTdUxNMjVBACCSG7CQQAAAA==)**\]**